lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ## Battery temperature levels

 I use lower temperature levels to preserve battery life at the cost of performance.
-To change default values, edit the /etc/throttled.conf file, and set Trip_Temp_C for both battery and AC the way you want:
+To change default values, edit your /etc/throttled.conf file, and set Trip_Temp_C for both battery and AC the way you want:
 ```
 [BATTERY]
 # Other options here...